Why Professional Schools Need an Integrated Academic Operations Platform

-Oftentimes, professional schools choose to adopt point solutions to solve different needs: one product for section scheduling, an additional product for event scheduling, a product (often email chains) to propose new curricular offerings, and yet another product for online course catalog management (often called the curriculum guide).
-These products are then all manually integrated, often via flat files or in-house IT programmers writing code, into shadow SIS systems, which are very prevalent in professional schools, and/or the campus parent SIS.
-We have found discordant product stacks, such as the example listed above, to exacerbate the amount of time end users must spend maintaining these separate systems, leading to frustration and confusion.
+Professional schools often choose to adopt point solutions to solve different needs: individual products for section scheduling, event scheduling, curriculum, and online course catalog management (often called the curriculum guide).
+These products are all manually integrated, often via flat files or in-house IT programmers writing code, into shadow SIS systems, which are prevalent in professional schools, and/or the campus parent SIS.
+Discordant product stacks, such as the example listed above, tend to exacerbate the amount of time end users must spend maintaining these separate systems, leading to frustration and confusion.